-A statue of Binzuru (deity that is known of the healing power) in the Buddhist Tōdai-ji temple, Nara.
-In many places, temples, cemeteries, small shrines in the streets we saw statues of gods/deities dressed like this one on the photo.
+A statue of Binzuru (deity that is known of the healing power) in the Buddhist Tōdai-Ji temple, Nara.
+In many places, temples, cemeteries, small shrines in the streets, we saw statues of gods/deities dressed like this one on the photo.
 The red clothing is supposed to expel demons and illness.

 A ‘typical’ torii, Kyoto

-Torii in general is made of two pillars and two horizontal bars.
-The construction may be however more complicated or a simpler one.
+Torii, in general, is made of two pillars and two horizontal bars.
+The construction may be, however, more complicated or a simpler one.
 A very simple torii may be made of only two pillars linked with a rope (called shimenawa).
-Shimenawa may be also an addition to the traditional construction (as on the photo above).
+Shimenawa may also be an addition to the traditional construction (as on the photo above).
 Torii may be made of wood, or stone, or concrete, or other materials.
 The most distinctive ones are those made of wood and painted with a red or orange tint (vermilion).
 Only some parts of a torii like footing and/or the upper lintel are painted black.

 There can be a couple or quite many of torii gates in a shrine.
 They can be of different sizes.
 Each torii may mark the trespassing point to the following another sacred space.

 Torii may also play a different role.
 In Fushimi Inari Taisha shrine complex in Kyoto (called shorter Oinarisan) torii are placed one after another forming long but long corridors.
-Walking beneath you feel like being in a tunnel.
+Walking beneath you feels like being in a tunnel.
 The torii in Oinarisan do not mark the sacred land.
 They had been offered to its deity by worshipers as a thank you for good fortune.

 Vermilion torii path, one of many in Fushimi Inari Taisha shrine complex, Kyoto.

-Just for a comparison – a gate to the Tōdai-ji temple, Nara, one of the most prominent in Japan famous for its Great Buddha Hall.
+Just for a comparison – a gate to the Tōdai-Ji temple, Nara, one of the most prominent in Japan famous for its Great Buddha Hall.
 The gate was constructed in the XII century and is called the Great South Gate.